-The Station Museum of Contemporary Art is pleased to announce the opening of No Man’s Land on Saturday, March 14, at 7pm.
+The Station Museum of Contemporary Art is postponing the opening of No Man’s Land until further notice.
 The group exhibition features artists and individuals from four continents whose work reflects on the legacy of colonialism and intervention, especially as it relates to migration and diaspora.
 In creating artificial boundaries and imposing foreign power structures, colonialism often generates conflicts which force people into new locations.
 Many of today’s refugee crises, whether driven by conflict, climate or economic opportunity, can be traced back to colonial imposition.
 This exhibition is a meditation on the complex legacy of colonialism as well as a starting point for conversations on the shifting layers of indigeneity and belonging.
 The exhibition will be on view from March 14th through July 26th, 2020.

 Living in South Texas’ Rio Grande delta since time immemorial, the Carrizo/Comecrudo Tribe, or Esto’k Gna meaning “human beings”, might be the largest indigenous tribe most people have never read about in their history books.
 The Spanish mistakenly named them Carrizo (reeds) after their reed homes, later the Mexicans commonly identified them as Comecrudo (eats raw).
 There is documentation that states, in 1859, some of the remaining Karankawa People went to live with the Carrizo Comecrudo in South Texas.
 The Carrizo/Comecrudo are united in peacefully defending their lands, natural water sources, sacred burial and ancestral village sites, as well as their inherent rights as the Autochthonous People of Somi Se’k (Esto’k Gna tribal land) from additional construction of the United States/Mexico border wall, fracking, and several proposed pipelines and Liquid Natural Gas (LNG) terminals in the Rio Grande Valley and the rest of Texas—where most of their vast territory is located.